david-rollinson/Portfolio-Website/portfolio/public/articles/conduit.md

 </div>

-Three glasses containing differing quantities of water and sand are placed on top of three force-sensitive resistors, which read the force placed upon them by each material.
-The weight values are sent as parameters to the Arduino board via a serial USB connection.
+Closeup of vacuum pumps and electronics.
+The Arduino board receives the weight values of the three glasses and modulates power to each corresponding vacuum pump motor (using two motor driver shields).

 <div class="mkd_img">